Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 This performance ranking is further supported by residual analysis.
-The physics-based energy indicator model shows residuals closely clustered around zero, demonstrating consistent accuracy across the entire energy range.
+The physics-inspired energy indicator model shows residuals closely clustered around zero, demonstrating consistent accuracy across the entire energy range.
 In contrast, both alternative FCNN configurations exhibit higher residual values resulting from the incorporation of unrefined features.
-The latter limitation hinders the ability of the model to isolate relevant patterns, particularly under increased non-linearities and noise introduced during data augmentation.
+The latter limitation hinders the ability of the model to isolate relevant patterns, particularly as non-linearities increase and noise is introduced during data augmentation.
 Although correlation-based feature selection (Model 2) mitigates redundancy and yields moderate improvements, it fails to ensure robustness or sensitivity to impact energy, ultimately reducing reliability.

 The CNN exhibited a distinct prediction pattern: individual windows often produced inaccurate estimates, yet aggregating their outputs through median values yielded a reliable overall prediction.
 In this context, prediction noise across all window outputs increased in regions with limited training data, particularly above 10~J, where the whiskers in the scatter plot of \Cref{fig:input_space_validation_coupon} broadened considerably, indicating greater variability among individual window predictions.
 In contrast, median outputs aligned well with the ground truth, as the median reduced the influence of outliers and provided a stable central estimate.
-Although the median results were fairly accurate, CNNs remain more complex to implement and tune than feature-based models.
-They also offer limited interpretability due to their black-box nature and therefore lack the transparency of feature-based approaches.
-Furthermore, while sliding-window strategies can improve numerical stability and efficiency, the fundamental trade-off between model complexity, computational cost, and data dependence remains a drawback in CNN-based modelling.
-This outcome aligns with previous findings that purely data-driven models, such as CNNs, rely heavily on large, well-conditioned datasets and exhibit reduced performance when those conditions are not met~\citep{s23218824}.

-Taken together, the results highlight the advantage of physics-informed modelling with selective input design for impact energy estimation.
-By establishing a compact and physically meaningful input space, the physics-informed model achieves consistent performance across a challenging data regime that is affected by noise, sparsity, and non-linearity.
-This approach not only enhances predictive accuracy but also provides a robust framework for integrating structural dynamics principles into data-driven methodologies, paving the way for more effective and reliable impact energy assessments in structural health monitoring contexts.